zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 - Failure => lost progress <!-- .element: class="fragment" -->

 Note:
-But still the functions are not powerfull enough and the processing will be slow and after 5 minutes processing will be stopped and after that function will start to process a request again, from the very begining.
+But still the functions are not powerfull enough and the processing will be slow and after 5 minutes processing will be stopped and after that function will start to process a request again, from the very begining - because the functions are stateless

 What we could do, is to split the inpainting process into separate functions.
 Do you remember the pipeline?